 This is a free, multiplayer game couples can play together (with in-app purchases available).
 You have to gather supplies and beat out others, with the goal of being the last person standing in order to win.
 There’s a game map with safe areas that decreases in size as play continues, which means you’ll have fewer places to hide and more encounters as the game continues.

-Pssst: If you’re married and/or sharing finances with your long-distance partner, then you’ll definitely want to pick out a couple’s budgeting app.
+Pssst: In a long distance marriage?
+If you’re married and/or sharing finances with your long-distance partner, then you’ll definitely want to pick out a couple’s budgeting app.
 These will make your life much easier!